 The color white most often represents purity and righteousness but also can mean victory, truth, or a fresh view in your life.
 I’ll play Joseph and share my interpretation of this dream sequence a bit further along in this story.

 Now we come to the horses and the baby…

 As I said previously horses represent power and strength, used in war or battles so I already knew this but what I didn’t know was what the color of the horses meant.
 The flaxen mane turning black can be easily figured out from the white and black colors – being healed in spirit, becoming victorious over the occult influences I’d opened doors to in my life however naively but evident nonetheless.
-I was to learn later in this ongoing journey how to remove all of that from my life, which I will cover later in this book.
+I was to learn later in this ongoing journey how to remove all of that from my life.

 What about the bay color of the horses?
 It is an anointing, power and fire – all of which are representative of the Holy Spirit.

 I believe this dream was God showing me He was bringing the fullness of Pentecost into my life just as He did with the apostles after the Resurrection of Jesus.
 Modern man seems to forget that the God of this age is the same God as of that time.
-He is the same yesterday, today and tomorrow.
+He is the same yesterday, today and forever.
+Hebrews 13:8

 The baby was possibly representative of a rebirth, a miracle, even a ministry in its infancy.
 God is leading me in this area even if He hasn’t fully shared with me where it is all leading.
 He does that to grow us into dependency and surrender.
 I struggle with that not because I don’t want to be both but because I grew up learning and encouraged to be self-sufficient as well as resourceful.
 Rather than leaning on my own understanding, God is teaching me to let that all go and to trust Him step-by-baby-step.